 Report Highlights:

-A practical guide for U.S. food exporters in the Canadian market; includes updates to the organic food section, meat labeling claims, market sector reports, and best prospects for U.S. consumer-oriented agricultural products in the Canadian market.
+A practical guide for U.S. food exporters in the Canadian market; includes updates to the organic food section, market sector reports, consumer trends, and best prospects for U.S. consumer-oriented agricultural products in the Canadian market.